ansiz/my-awesome/README.md

 - [BBVA / kvm](https://github.com/BBVA/kvm) - :white_check_mark: Simple Docker KVM container.
 - [open-source-ideas](https://github.com/open-source-ideas/open-source-ideas) - Ever had a cool idea to an Open Source project but didn't have the time to implement yourself?
 Let someone else give it a try!
 - [felixrieseberg / windows95](https://github.com/felixrieseberg/windows95) - Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
+- [copy / v86](https://github.com/copy/v86) - x86 virtualization in JavaScript, running in your browser and NodeJS.

 ## Design/UI